 PROGRAM INFORMATION: This degree is specifically designed for those who wish to apply for and transfer to the University of Arkansas at Fort Smith (UAFS) to major in Dental Hygiene.
-There are special application requirements for this program through UAFS.
+There are special application requirements and additional coursework required through UAFS for this program.
 Interested students should speak with an advisor before declaring this degree plan.

 CAREER OPTIONS: The Associate of Science Medical Science in Dental Hygiene degree is designed to transfer and therefore completion of the degree alone does not qualify students for any specific career; however, completion of an associate degree will improve overall employability and will make students eligible for employment opportunities that require an associate level degree.
-After earning a Bachelor of Applied Science in Dental Hygiene students are prepared for employment as Dental Hygienist in a variety of Dental Office settings.
+After earning a Bachelor of Applied Science in Dental Hygiene students are prepared for employment as Dental Hygienist s in a variety of Dental Office settings.